pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <legend>Windowed sinc filters frequency response using different types of windows</legend>
 </p>

-The windowed sinc filter is a filter that try to approximate an ideal frequency response, that is a filter who would only remove or keep frequencies in the signal, but would not attenuate them.
-A sinc filter use a sinc function as filter kernel, but like the gaussian filter, such function require to be infinite in order for the filter to return an ideal frequency response, since this is impossible with FIR filters the sinc function is truncated.
+The windowed sinc filter is a filter that tries to approximate an ideal frequency response, that is a filter which would only remove or keep frequencies in the signal, but would not attenuate them.
+A sinc filter uses a sinc function as its filter kernel, but like the gaussian filter, such functions must be infinite in order for the filter to return an ideal frequency response.
+Because this is impossible with FIR filters, the sinc function is truncated.

-In order to minimize the effects of truncation, windowing is applied (*the truncated sinc function is multiplied by a window function*), hence the name windowed sinc filter.
+In order to minimize the effects of truncation, windowing is applied (the truncated sinc function is multiplied by a window function), hence the name *windowed sinc filter*.

-A windowed sinc filter with custom window is computed in Pine Script as follows:
+A windowed sinc filter with a custom window is computed in Pine Script as follows:

 ```
 length = input(100),src = input(close),cm = input(1,"Cut-Off Multiplier")